-PART I provides a contextual and theoretical perspective, describes the current thinking about the nature of Guale Indian society, and reconstructs the changing coastal environments in which these aboriginal people lived.
-Part I discussed the research models employed, addresses the assumptions of each approach, and summarizes the on-going optimal foraging experiments conducted on St. Catherines Island.
-This first volume proposes a series of specific testable hypotheses regarding the subsistence and settlement practices of these aboriginal foragers and farmers and frames an operational archaeological research design to test these hypotheses.
+PART I provides a contextual and theoretical perspective for the inquiry, describes the current thinking about the nature of Guale Indian society, and reconstructs the changing coastal environments in which these aboriginal people lived.
+Part I describes the specific models employed in the research, addresses the assumptions of each approach, and summarizes the on-going optimal foraging experiments conducted across the diverse habitats of St. Catherines Island.
+This first volume concludes with a series of specific testable hypotheses regarding the subsistence and settlement practices of these aboriginal foragers and farmers, framing an operational archaeological research design to test these hypotheses.

-PART II presents the empirical archaeological data from St. Catherines Island, including a database of 254 radiocarbon dates, a newly-defined reservoir correction for calibrating these 14C determinations, information from 122 archaeological sites, detailed analysis of the vertebrate bones recovered from these sites, and seasonality estimates grounded in incremental growth sequencing of Mercenaria mercenaria.
-We also evaluate the mortuary and bioarchaeological evidence and summarize excavations at the Meeting House Field and Fallen Tree sites.
+PART II presents the empirical archaeological data now available from St. Catherines Island, including a database of 254 radiocarbon dates, a newly defined reservoir correction for calibrating these 14C determinations, information from 122 archaeological sites, detailed analysis of the vertebrate bones recovered from these sites, and seasonality estimates grounded in incremental growth sequencing of Mercenaria mercenaria.
+We also evaluate the extensive mortuary and bioarchaeological evidence from St. Catherines Island and summarize our excavations at the Meeting House Field and Fallen Tree sites.

 PART III synthesizes the diverse lines of evidence, combining the geomorphological and archaeological findings to reconstruct, in some detail, the changing configuration of St. Catherines Island over the past five millennia.
-Part III also evaluates the various hypotheses derived from central place foraging theory, patch choice modeling, and diet-breadth considerations.
-We synthesize and critically evaluate the changing aboriginal landscape of St. Catherines Island by dissecting the now-available evidence on chronology, settlement pattern, subsistence, seasonality, bioarchaeology, and ritual activity from the Late Archaic through Spanish mission periods.
-We likewise evaluate long-term trends in demography, occupational periodicity, resource intensification, and the emergence of social inequality along the aboriginal Georgia coast.
-The last chapter returns to the "Guale problem," examining whether the new data available on economic intensification, residential mobility, and paleoclimatic fluctuations clarify our understanding of aboriginal people at the dawn of European contact on the Georgia coastline.
+Part III also evaluates the various hypotheses derived from central place foraging theory, patch choice modeling, and diet-breadth considerations, then concludes with a reconsideration of the "Guale problem" in light of the new data available on economic intensification, residential mobility, and paleoclimatic fluctuations.

-David Hurst Thomas is a Curator in the Division of Anthropology at the American Museum of Natural History.
+DAVID HURST THOMAS is a Curator in the Division of Anthropology at the American Museum of Natural History.
 He has conducted archaeological research on St. Catherines Island since 1974.